hotlikesauce/yahoo-fantasy-baseball-analyzer/README.md

 - The way it's currently set up, you will need to manipulate your gmail account to allow for third party apps to send emails on your behalf for failure notifications

-- You will need a player_dict.py file containing the names of players in your league.
-This is used to create a team dictionary to handle team name changes throughout the course of the year.
+- You will need a player_dict.py file containing the names of fantasy team managers in your league.
+This is used to create a team dictionary to handle fantasy team name changes throughout the course of the year.
 I have created a player_dict_example.py file as a template.

 ## Usage